PavelETU/Covid19CasesLookup/README.md

     - Check stats changing after changing months/types of cases
 - Add Room backup
 - Change colors for recovered cases
-- Detect location on the fly instead of checking for the last obtained location

 For the last stable version checkout master branch